Frequently Asked Questions

-- Timing: The process must be completed by December for the work to be completed in spring/summer.
+- The process must be completed by December for the work to be completed in spring or summer.

-- Neighbors opposing the improvements will be obligated to pay for them.
+- Neighbors opposing the improvements still must pay for them.

-- If agreed on by March, improvements can usually be made the following spring/summer.
+- If agreed on by March, improvements can usually be made the spring or summer of the same year.

 - The estimated costs are collected before work begins.

 - The individual costs are usually higher since fewer people are paying for the work.

 - Property owners decide who performs the work.